 Starting off with Bluetooth 5.0 support, BTR5 can handle AAC/SBC/aptX/aptX low latency/aptX HD/LDAC at 96kHz max.
 The Qualcomm CSR8675 solution onboard supports 24BIT and 120MHz digital signal processing.
 When you connect to USB sources it can support up to 384kHz files and native DSD256 decoding.

 Packaging & Accessories

-The BTR5 comes in professional packaging, nothing less we expected from FiiO and alike the M5 they are including a transparent hard case for the BTR5.
+The BTR5 comes in professional packaging, nothing less than we expected from FiiO, and like the M5 they are including a transparent hard case for the BTR5.
 I have been using the M5 for sports and the case is quite rugged so I expect the same durability from the BTR5 case which looks as sturdy.

-Along with the hard case, you also get a USB C to USB A cable for charging also a warranty card and quick start guide.
+Along with the hard case, you also get a USB C to USB A cable for charging also a warranty card, and a quick start guide.

 DD HIFI leather case

 This does not come with the BTR5 package but is available to buy at DD HiFi’s AliExpress store for $19.99.
 It looks much better than the stock hard case and offers better protection for the BTR5 with its refined leather finish.
 It has a small buckle or lanyard loop to allow you to hang it easily and also protects the microphone from dust.

 Unlike other Bluetooth devices, the BTR5 doubles as a DAC for USB outputs so, we will be checking its performance connected over Bluetooth as well as USB.

 Various earphones tested with the BTR5 included a Final E5000, Okki OH1, OH500 from Oriveti, FiiO’s own FA7, and Etymotic’s ER2SE.
 These all have different impedance levels and will help test the BTR5’s power and synergy.